JasneetDua/Data-Structures-and-Algorithms/Topics/04. Combinatorics/README.md

 # Variations
 - `Variations (with repetitions)`
   - Easiest to calculate
-- When you have `n` things tochoose from ... you have`n` choices each time!
+- When you have `n` things to choose from...
+You have `n` choices each time!
-- When choosing k of them,the variations are:
+- When choosing k of them, the variations are:
   - `n` × `n` × ... × `n` (k times)
   - 	       nk